h0cean/fourgames-detailed/README.md

 ### Warning:
 The version of Node.js included with Ubuntu 22.04, version 12.22.9, is an LTS, or “long-term support” release.
-It is technically outdated, but should be supported until the release of Ubuntu 24.04.
+It is technically outdated, but should be supported until the release of Ubuntu 24.04. ... so... its better to NOT use the easy way(packaged version in Ubuntu’s repository)